 - 1. Pop one bag at a time. - 2.
-Place bag in oven according to manufacturers' directions. - Start with popcorn at room temperature. - Allow popped corn to sit unopened for a few minutes. - Open bag carefully to prevent burns, because steam will escape. - Do not reheat unpopped kernels or reuse bag.
+Place bag in oven according to manufacturers' directions. - 3.
+Start with popcorn at room temperature. - To obtain best cooking results, fold in the four corners of the bag, so that the bag turns freely.

+- After popping, allow the contents of the bag to cool for a few minutes before opening.
+Open bag carefully away from face and body because popcorn and steam are extremely hot. - Do not reheat unpopped kernels or reuse bag. - 7.
 If popcorn is of a different weight than listed, follow instructions on popcorn package.
 Never leave the oven unattended.
 If popping slows to 2 to 3 seconds between pops, stop oven.
 Overcooking can cause fire.

-REMARKS:
+REMARK: